Photo by Wesley Gibbs on Unsplash

 A 2014 review published in the International Journal of Cancer, for example, crunched data for six separate studies.
 In total, the studies included 2,159 lung cancer patients and 2,985 healthy controls.
 No small number, right?

-The big difference, according to some researchers, is that the cannabis plant also contains compounds—notably THC—that may slow the development and spread of some types of cancer cells.
+According to some researchers, the big difference is that the cannabis plant also contains compounds—notably THC—that may slow the development and spread of some types of cancer cells.

-Vaping is by and large the safest way to inhale cannabis.
+That said, vaping a safe concentrate has become one of the more popular and safer methods of ingestion.
 Vaporization is the process of heating cannabis oils or flower below the point of combustion.
 Instead of creating a cloud of smoke, cannabis oil melts into an inhalable gas.

 True vaping is much gentler on the lungs than smoking.
 Vaporization reduces the number of toxins and carcinogens when compared with smoking.
 Low temperature vaping also avoids scalding lung tissues, which irritates over time.